 For Nancy, the Deliverance is her escape from an arranged betrothal to a controlling and devilish man.
 For Minerva, it is an escape from slavery, as well as from the fearsome overseer on Nancy’s family plantation.
 But in the end, the money, the adventure, the companionship, and the chance to see the world not as women, but as bold and daring pirates, is an opportunity neither can deny.

 A powerful, thrilling, and ultimately inspiring journey of two women who break the bonds of gender, race, and position to find their own way to glory.

-Celia Rees is one of Britain’s foremost writers for teenagers and her titles have enjoyed huge success.
-Witch Child has been has been translated into 25 languages.
-Celia has a degree in History, a strong interest in which is evident… More about Celia Rees
+Celia Rees is one of Britain’s foremost writers for teenagers, and her titles have enjoyed huge success; her novel Witch Child has been translated into 25 languages.
+Celia has a degree in History, a strong interest in which is evident in her brilliantly… More about Celia Rees